-Certain injuries to the scull can cause the bones to be knocked out of their proper alignment.
-These misalignments can interfere with an individual’s nerve, CSF and blood supply to the brain.
-A misaligned scull can also exert extra pressure on the brain which interferes with the brain’s nutrient and oxygen supply, where pain and altered functions can be a direct result of the added intra-cranial pressure.
+Certain injuries to the skull can cause the bones to be knocked out of proper alignment.
+These misalignments can interfere with an individual’s nerves, CSF and blood supply to the brain.
+A misaligned skull can also exert extra pressure on the brain, interfering with the brain’s nutrient and oxygen supply.
+Pain and altered functions can be a direct result of the added intra-cranial pressure.